gmegidish/awsak/README.md

 - Pack resources back into memlist
 - Decompile bytecode into assembly code
 - Compile assembly code into bytecode
-- Convert background resource to a pgm
+- Convert background resource to a bmp
 - Convert shapes into .svg files

 ## Installation